 Upon induction, each professional member receives a handsome, full-color enamel plaque which can be displayed outside or within their establishment.
 Since Chaîne membership is offered only to the finest restaurateurs and hoteliers, the plaque proclaims excellence in food and service.
 Please note, however, that the plaques remain the property of the Chaîne des Rôtisseurs and can be displayed only so long as the member remains in good standing and is normally present at the property.
 Professional members may also use the Chaîne logo on menus, brochures or in news releases so long as it is accompanied by the member’s name, Chaîne title, and the legend “Confrérie de la Chaîne des Rôtisseurs.”

-Our full-color Gastronome magazine and Gastronome Extra newsletter report on outstanding events held around the country.
+Cuvée, our online magazine, features many of our professional chefs, restaurateurs, vintners and oenologists, culinary art instructors and others in the profession.
+Cuvée also highlights outstanding events, competitions and dinners held around the country.
 Whenever possible, we include photos and bios of member chefs and managers of host establishments.

 Hosting a Chaîne des Rôtisseurs event offers the opportunity to showcase exceptional skills and creativity for an appreciative, knowledgeable audience.
 Many establishments use these events as a motivational experience for their staff.
 Those who “work” a Chaîne dinner from planning to the final accolades remember it for a long while.